The Umpqua Lighthouse and museum is on the Southern Oregon Coast.

 Here's an example of the 36-foot lifeboat in action by the Coast Guard.

-Follow the trail down to the sandy beach at tranquil Lake Marie for swimming (no lifeguards).
-There's also a 1-mile path around the lake.
+9. Follow the short trail down to the sandy beach at tranquil Lake Marie.